JooYoo/nuxt-portfolio/content/project/2019-01-infinity-card.md

 ## About

-A flash-card app helps the user organize and memorize information.
-So that the user can learn the vocabulary of a new language efficiently.
+A flash-card app helps the user organize and memorize vocabulary.
+So that the user can learn a new language efficiently.

 <br/>